The Link Between Anorexia and Obsessive Compulsive Disorder

 Ritualistic Behavior

-When people struggle with OCD, they experience intrusive thoughts, which are only quieted, in their mind, after they perform a certain task, called ritualistic behavior.
+When people struggle with OCD, they experience intrusive thoughts, which are only quieted (in their mind) after they perform a certain behavioral or mental task, sometimes called a ritual.

-Since the thought is intrusive and pervasive, the person will continue to have it.
-And this, in turn, drives their continued use of ritualistic behavior.
+Since the thought is intrusive and pervasive, the person will continue to have it, which in turn drives their continued use of ritualistic behavior.

-Anorexia nervosa can develop as a result of this same pattern.
+Anorexia nervosa can develop as a result of a similar pattern.
 Still, whereas with OCD, someone may be concerned about anything from safety to symmetry to the cleanliness of their home, people with anorexia nervosa focus on food and body image.

 As such, many ritualistic behaviors of people with AN happen during mealtime.
 They may:

-- Eat their food in a certain order
+• Eat their food in a particular order

 These actions help people to manage their anxiety regarding food.
 By controlling what and how they eat, they can control their food intake to avoid gaining weight, which is their real fear.